icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-signal-hub](https://www.npmjs.com/package/ngx-signal-hub) - A lightweight, reactive signal hub service for Angular applications built using signals.
 It offers a hybrid approach, allowing both traditional callback-based subscriptions and efficient signal-based observation of the latest event state.
 * [ngx-voyage](https://github.com/mschn/ngx-voyage) - File Explorer for Angular and PrimeNG.
 * [ngx-offline-indicator](https://github.com/thdang1009/ngx-offline-indicator) - A library designed to provide developers with a simple and customizable way to inform users about their internet connection status within their Angular applications.
+* [ngx-network-status](https://www.npmjs.com/package/ngx-network-status) - A lightweight Angular library to detect actual internet connectivity by pinging a backend endpoint — not just relying on `navigator.onLine`.

 ---